 The Great Barrier Reef is a UNESCO World Heritage Site and was inscribed on the list in 1981.
 Whether your destination is the inner or the outer reef all of this is possible from Port Douglas.

-It is possible to cross the Daintree River and spend a day exploring the ancient Daintree rainforest from Port Douglas.
-I will be going into more detail in a future post but beautiful Cape Tribulation, close encounters with cassowaries, trying some tropical fruits and more is just a short drive and ferry crossing away from Port Douglas.
+It is possible to cross the Daintree River and spend a day exploring the ancient Daintree rainforest.
+I will be going into more detail in a future post but beautiful Cape Tribulation, close encounters with cassowaries, trying some tropical fruits and more is just a short drive and ferry crossing away.

-Port Douglas is a town in Far Northern Queensland.
-The population of Port Douglas is approximately 3500.
-The distance from Cairns to Port Douglas is 70 kms and from Brisbane to Port Douglas 1700 kms.
+Port Douglas is a town in Far North Queensland.
+The population is approximately 3500.
+The distance from Cairns is 70 kms and from Brisbane is 1700 kms.

-- The nearest airport for Port Douglas is Cairns and all the major airlines fly to Cairns including Virgin Australia and Qantas.
+- The nearest airport is Cairns and all the major airlines fly to Cairns including Virgin Australia and Qantas.

-- Flights Melbourne to Port Douglas take approximately 3 1/2 hours.
+- Flights Melbourne take approximately 3 1/2 hours.

-- Flying from Sydney to Port Douglas takes approximately 3 hours 20 mins.
+- Flying from Sydney takes approximately 3 hours 20 mins.

 Once you have arrived at Cairns airport you have a number of options to choose from to travel to Port Douglas.

-- Book a limousine for the transfer from Cairns to Port Douglas – Cairns Limousines and Cairns Luxury Limousines offer this service.
+- Book a limousine for the transfer from Cairns – Cairns Limousines and Cairns Luxury Limousines offer this service.

-- Car rental to Port Douglas.
+- Car rental.
 There are a number of car hire companies operating out of Cairns airport if decide to drive from Cairns to Port Douglas.
 The Cairns to Port Douglas drive along the coast is one of the most scenically stunning in Queensland.

-- Alternatively if you are happy to arrange an airport transfer but want a car to use for some of the holiday there is car rental in Port Douglas.
-There are a number of firms including Thrifty Car Hire and Avis in town.
+- Alternatively if you are happy to arrange an airport transfer but want a car to use for some of the holiday there are a number of car rental firms in town.

-There are so many great choices of accommodation at Port Douglas to suit everyone’s needs whatever their price bracket.
+There are so many great choices of accommodation to suit everyone’s needs whatever their price bracket.

 If you are looking for a luxury option then the Sheraton Grand Mirage Resort will possibly be your hotel of choice.
-This 5* hotel boasts of lagoon pools and tropical gardens as well as an 18 hole golf course for those who wish to play golf in Port Douglas.
+This 5* hotel boasts of lagoon pools and tropical gardens as well as an 18 hole golf course for those who wish to play golf.

 CLICK THIS LINK to book your luxury 5* accommodation in Port Douglas